adfinis/ansible-roles/README.rst

 We have some contribution rules:

-* Each change, regardless if it's a new role, a bugfix, a feature request, or another change, must be a merge request and another person must review it.
+* Each change, regardless if it's a new role, a bug fix, a feature request, or another change, must be a merge request and another person must review it.
-* The language is english.
+* The language is English, in the documentation, for pull requests, issues and also commit messages.
 * Each role is listed in the README.
-* For each role exists a meta information file (``$ROLE/meta/main.yml``).
+* Each role must have a meta information file (``$ROLE/meta/main.yml``).
 * We use multiple features, like `issue-tracker`_, `merge-request`_,
   `labels`_ for requests and issues `continuous integration`_.
+* The continuous integration must pass.

 DEVELOPEMENT ENVIRONMENT
 ========================
-To setup the developement environment you should clone the repository `ansible-guide.doc`_.
+To setup the development environment you should clone the repository `ansible-guide.doc`_.

 .. code-block:: Bash